What's Behind Declining Economic Dynamism?

 What the deregulators do not appreciate enough is that information asymmetries and externalities are rife in the modern world, and not regulating for these often brings much worse consequences.

-In case one thinks this is a small problem we can wholeheartedly advise reading "Phising for Phools" by two Nobel laureate economist (Schiller and Akerlof), from Schiller himself:
+In case one thinks this is a small problem, we can wholeheartedly advise reading "Phising for Phools" by two Nobel laureate economists (Schiller and Akerlof); from Schiller himself:

 Many economists see evidence of manipulation and deception in the marketplace, but most do not view the phenomena as a fundamental and ubiquitous problem with unregulated free markets.
 Deception and manipulation are inadequately discussed in textbooks on theory.
 As a result, market regulation is excessively maligned.